Assistant Professor - Human Performance (Communication Sciences and Disorders)

 SCHOOL OF MEDICINE

-The Department of Human Performance, Division of Communication Sciences and Disorders at West Virginia University (WVU) is seeking a full-time, tenure track (12-month) Assistant Professor of Speech-Language Pathology to contribute to a well-established program with a tradition of excellence in teaching, scholarship and service.
+The Department of Human Performance, Division of Communication Sciences and Disorders at West Virginia University (WVU) is seeking a full-time, tenure track (12-month) Assistant Professor of Audiology to contribute to a well-established program with a tradition of excellence in teaching, scholarship and service at the Assistant Professor rank.
 The successful candidate will contribute to the mission of WVU and the program in Communication Sciences and Disorders housed within the School of Medicine.

-The successful candidate will provide high-quality teaching and direct a research program, mentor student research, and participate in clinical practice.
-Individuals with expertise in speech sound disorders, acquired language disorders, dysphagia, and/or augmentative and alternative communication are encouraged to apply but all applications will be reviewed.
-Specifically, the successful candidate will participate in scholarship appropriate to areas of expertise leading to peer-reviewed publications and external funding.
+The successful candidate will provide high-quality teaching, establish a funded research program, direct student research and participate in clinical practice.
+Specifically, the successful candidate will participate in area(s) of scholarship appropriate to areas of expertise leading to peer-reviewed publications and external funding.
 In addition, the faculty member will provide instruction to students at the undergraduate and graduate level.
-The successful candidate will also participate in dissemination of research findings in various formats including regional, national, and international conference podiums and posters, and peer-reviewed journals; contribute to a department culture of collegiality, collaboration, and trust; promote and demonstrate innovation and resourcefulness; and seek to promote partnerships within the department, community, and other related programs.
+Individuals with expertise in cochlear implants, pediatric (re)habilitation, adult audiologic (re)habilitation, and vestibular assessment and intervention, but expertise in all aspects of the field of Audiology will be considered.
+The successful candidate will also participate in dissemination of research findings in various formats including regional, national, and international conference podiums and posters, and peer-reviewed journals; contribute to a department culture of collegiality, collaboration, and trust; will promote and demonstrate innovation and resourcefulness, and will seek to promote partnerships within the department, community, and other related programs.
 Active engagement in departmental, university, and professional service activities is also expected.

 Applicants must meet the following criteria for consideration:

-• Has or is eligible for a West Virginia Speech-Language Pathology license
+• West Virginia Audiology license or eligible for a West Virginia Audiology license

 All qualifications must be met by the time of the appointment.